PASSWORDMANAGEMENT

-The ±¬ÁÏÉçÇø Department of Mathematics is excited to announce three awards for ±¬ÁÏÉçÇø students for academic performance in the academic year 2024-25.
-Thanks to a generous donation by the Founding Librarian Dean and Librarian Emerita Marion Reid and Founding Faculty Member and Professor Emeritus K. Brooks Reid, the department was able to give three awards to students at the end of the spring semester.
-The awards will distinguish students that have shown exceptional accomplishments in Algebra/Analysis, Discrete Mathematics, and graduate-level coursework.
+The ±¬ÁÏÉçÇø Department of Mathematics is excited to announce awards for ±¬ÁÏÉçÇø students for academic performance in the academic year 2025-26.
+Thanks to a generous donation by the Founding Librarian Dean and Librarian Emerita Marion Reid and Founding Faculty Member and Professor Emeritus K. Brooks Reid, the department is able to give awards to students at the end of the fall and spring semesters.
+The awards distinguish students that have shown exceptional accomplishments in Algebra/Analysis, Discrete Mathematics, and graduate-level coursework.

-The first two awards will be given to undergraduate students and the third award will be given to a graduate student.
-Each awardee will receive $600 and students do not need to be nominated to receive the award.
-Faculty members who teach these courses will form an award committee in spring to determine the awardees of the year.
+We are excited to announce the new Fall 2025 Reid Graduating Student Achievement award.
+The awardee will receive $600 and students do not need to be nominated to receive the award.
+Faculty members who teach these courses will form an award committee to determine the awardees of the year.
+Spring awards include Algebra/Analysis, Discrete Mathematics, and a Graduate Student Achievement Award.

 The purpose of this award is to recognize undergraduate students with the most outstanding academic performance in Algebra or Analysis upper division or graduate course(s).